George Mcheche Masaju

-George Mcheche Masaju was the Attorney General of Tanzania until February 1, 2018.
-He was appointed by President Jakaya Kikwete on 3 January 2015 and he continued to be the Attorney General in Magufuli's cabinet.
+George Mcheche Masaju was the attorney general of Tanzania until February 1, 2018.
+He was appointed by President Jakaya Kikwete on 3 January 2015 and he continued to be the attorney general in Magufuli's cabinet.
+On 13th June 2025 he was appointed as The Chief Justice of the Judiciary of Tanzania by President Samia Suluhu Hassan.
+He replaces Prof Ibrahim Juma who has retired.

 Early life and career

-Before joining the Attorney General's Chambers in 2009 as Deputy AG, he served as a legal adviser to the President.
+Before joining the attorney general's chambers in 2009 as deputy AG, he served as a legal adviser to the president.

-Masaju also serves as the Board Chairman of the Law School of Tanzania.
+Masaju also serves as the board chairman of the Law School of Tanzania.

 Attorney General

-He was sworn in as Attorney General on 5 January 2015 at the State House and reappointed to that position on 5 November 2015.
+He was sworn in as attorney general on 5 January 2015 at the State House and reappointed to that position on 5 November 2015.